rapid7/insightconnect-plugins/plugins/sentinelone/help.md

 ## Troubleshooting

+* To generate an API key, create a new Service User or select an existing one with adequate permissions from the SentinelOne console
 * To convert `threat` into an array use Type Converter Plugin
 * For the Trigger settings, only set the Resolved field to False if solely resolved threats should be retrieved (i.e. setting to False will not include unresolved threats)
 * The Run Remote Script action may require starting a protected actions session to function properly.
 To do this, in the `code` input field, enter the passcode from a third-party app, such as Duo Mobile or Google Authenticator, set up in two-factor authentication.
 Entering the code is not required each time you run the action, because the session is valid for 30 minutes

 # Version History

-* 9.2.0 - Added `Monitor Activities and Events` task
+* 10.0.0 - Added `Monitor Activities and Events` task | Removed `User Type` from connection | A Service User API Key must now be provided to provide enhanced security
 * 9.1.2 - Retry functionality added to requests to SenintelOne that result in a 429 (too many requests) or 503 (service unavailable) error.
 * 9.1.1 - `Threats Fetch File`: Updated action to prevent possible movement through file system
 * 9.1.0 - `Move Agent to Another Site`: Action added